Osiris-Team/jSQL-Gen/README.md

-# TODO
-// TODO implement simple drag and drop via this lib: https://github.com/jcgueriaud1/sortable-layout
-// TODO implement for table sorting and column sorting
-// TODO add option to insert new table above/below an existing table
-// TODO make colors more transparent or increase contrast by changing the components accent, or move color to another place maybe table name only
-// TODO implement as desktop app via: https://github.com/Osiris-Team/Vaadin-Desktop-App
-// TODO compile-safe ids to avoid using wrong ids/references, instead create a sub-class "CompileSafeId" for each table which wraps around the actual id object/number and use that sub-class in all other functions that currently expect the raw id as object/number.

 # jSQL-Gen
 Java SQL (JDBC) code generator with GUI.
 Removes 100% of the boilerplate code and makes it possible to use SQL databases without writing one line of SQL (compile-safe SQL).